cabrelngamaleu/e-commerce-App-mobile/README.md

-## Build a Modern E-Commerce App with Flutter, Firebase, BLoC, and Clean Architecture
+## Build a Modern E-Commerce App with Flutter, Firebase, BLoC, and Clean Architecture - CMR

 Welcome to the Project E-Commerce App!
 This guide will walk you through the steps to create a fully functional e-commerce application using Flutter and Firebase, following Clean Architecture principles and managing state with BLoC.